Up to 600€ compensation per person according to EU regulations.

 What is EU Regulation 261/2004?

-EU Regulation 261/2004 is a directive that provides a clear definition of air passenger rights.
+EU Regulation 261/2004 is a legal act that provides a clear definition of air passenger rights.
 See Wikipedia for a more detailed description.

 Am I entitled to claim if I missed my connecting flight?